SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 Next time some code is pushed in the branch of a pull request, the build definition will execute a scan on the code and publish the results in SonarQube which will decorate the pull request in Azure DevOps.

-_Note : The number of comments posted in a PR is limited to 50.
+_Note: The number of comments posted in a PR is limited to 50.
 If this limit has been reached, a message will be displayed as a comment, with a link to the rest of the issues on SonarQube.
 Please note also that this comment will not disappear upon resolution of an issue, but only upon a new build, with less than 50 issues remaining._

 ## FAQ